firstcontributions/first-contributions/README.md

 ## Make necessary changes and commit those changes

 Now open `Contributors.md` file in a text editor, add your name to it.
 Don't add it at the beginning or end of the file.
 Put it anywhere in between.
+This will minimize the chance of merge conflicts in case multiple people are changing the file at the same time.
 Now, save the file.

 <img align="right" width="450" src="assets/git-status.png" alt="git status" />